 The principal driver of this ongoing predicament is the scarcity of pilots in the industry.
 To reestablish our airlines and get them operating at full capacity, we need more pilots to take to the skies.
 James Constable, Chief Marketing Officer at AeroGuard, underscores that the pilot shortage existed even before the pandemic.
 Despite a surge in interest in the field, the gap has only widened due to the impact of COVID-19.

-Constable even went on to say that the pilot shortage is forecasted to last the next 20-plus years.
-The current pilots in the industry are expected to retire within the next ten years.
-So the aspiring pilots still training right now not only have to fill the soon-to-retire pilots but also have to fill in the growing demand for airline travel.
-Because of this, there have been talks in Congress to increase the airline pilot retirement age from 65 to 67.
+Constable goes on to predict that the pilot shortage will persist for the next two decades or more.
+Current pilots are expected to retire within the next decade.
+This means that aspiring pilots currently undergoing training not only need to replace the retiring pilots but also cater to the growing demand for airline travel.
+In light of this, discussions in Congress have centered on raising the airline pilot retirement age from 65 to 67.

 Becoming a pilot entails a minimum of two years of flight training and certification, making it challenging to produce pilots as quickly as the industry needs.
 Moreover, it’s an expensive field to study, with costs estimated at around $90,000.
 These expenses can be particularly daunting for aspiring pilots, especially those from low-income backgrounds, potentially causing them to abandon their dreams of taking flight.